Local Statistics for Zeros of Artin-Schreier L-functions: Counting short vectors in -lattices

 \section{Counting short vectors in $ \field_{q}[x]$-lattices}

 A fundamental tool in all of our estimates of the trace means $M_H^r,M_H^{r,s}$ (defined in section \ref{sec:avtraces}) for the specific subgroups $H$ we encounter, will be bounding the number of short vectors in certain $\F_q[x]$-lattices.
 In the present section we summarize the background we will need, mainly the basic theory of reduced bases for $\F_q[x]$-lattices developed by Lenstra \cite{Len85}, and derive some useful bounds on the number of short vectors in a lattice.
+Analogous (and even more general) bounds are also known over the integers, see e.g. \cite{Kat94}*{\S 2},\cite{Sch68}*{\S 5}.

 In what follows an \emph{$\field_{q}[x]$-lattice $\Gamma$ of rank $n$} is an $\mathbb{F}_{q}[x]$-submodule of $\mathbb{F}_{q}[x]^n$ of finite index.
 The volume of $\Gamma$ is defined to be the index $\vol(\Gamma)=[\field_{q}[x]^n:\Gamma]$.
 For a vector $v=(v_{1},\ldots,v_n)\in\field_{q}[x]^n$, the degree of $v$ is defined by $\deg v=\max(\deg v_1,\ldots,\deg v_n )$.
 We say that $v$ is primitive in $\Gamma$ if one cannot write $v=aw,w\in\Gamma,a\in\F_q[x]$ with $\deg a\ge 1$.